 The following states have abolished the death penalty:

 The rest of the US states retain the death penalty.
-Out of the 29 states that still retain the death penalty, eight of them had executions in 2018.
-A total of 25 executions were performed, a historic low in the United States.
-Texas had the highest number of executions with a total of 13, all of which were men.
+Out of the states that still retain the death penalty, six of them had executions in 2022.
+A total of 19 executions were performed, a historic low in the United States.
+Oklahoma and Texas had the highest number of executions with a total of five each.